-- 1) purpose-made pedestals or rubber pads (slip sheets under pedestals may be necessary to prevent membrane abrasion). - 2) drainage mats. - 3) XPS insulation panels with drainage grooves or channels. - 3) proprietary walkway membranes installed in segments. - 4) proprietary coatings or a RoofStar-accepted 2-part liquid membranes applied over the field membrane (see 9.3.6).
+- 2) pavers placed on - 1. purpose-made pedestals or rubber pads (slip sheets under pedestals may be necessary to prevent membrane abrasion). - 2. drainage mats. - 3.
+XPS insulation panels with drainage grooves or channels. - 3) proprietary walkway membranes installed in segments. - 4) proprietary coatings or a RoofStar-accepted 2-component liquid membranes applied over the field membrane (see 9.3.6).

-See also 1.6 RoofStar Guarantee: Coverage and Limitations.
+See also 1.6 RoofStar Guarantee: Coverage and Limitations

-- 15) Only PARS and AARS assemblies are permitted when a Conventionally Insulated System, or a portion of it, is designed to support any type of load; pavers supported by pedestals are an exception.
-This is subject to the limitations and standards in 14.1.2 Design. - 16) Only fully adhered membranes may be used in a Protected Membrane Roof System; mechanically attached membranes are not suitable and shall not be used for this application. - 17) Fall protection warning zones (see WorkSafeBC Regulations and related materials) may be designed using - 1) primary roof membranes in contrasting colours. - 2) a "sacrificial" third ply installed over the primary cap membrane. - 3) a proprietary coating. - 18) A sacrificial third ply is not part of the roof system and therefore is specifically excluded from coverage under a RoofStar Guarantee.
+- 14) Only PARS and AARS assemblies are permitted when a Conventionally Insulated System, or a portion of it, is designed to support any type of load; pavers supported by pedestals are an exception.
+This is subject to the limitations and standards in 14.1.2 Design. - 15) Only fully adhered membranes may be used in a Protected Membrane Roof System; mechanically attached membranes are not suitable and shall not be used for this application. - 16) Fall protection warning zones (see WorkSafeBC Regulations and related materials) may be designed using - 1) primary roof membranes in contrasting colours. - 2) a "sacrificial" third ply installed over the primary cap membrane. - 3) a proprietary coating. - 17) A sacrificial third ply is not part of the roof system and therefore is specifically excluded from coverage under a RoofStar Guarantee.
 See also 1.6 RoofStar Guarantee: Coverage and Limitations.

-See Accepted SBS-Modified Bituminous Membranes for RoofStar Guaranteed roof systems.
-See also Part 3 SECURING the ROOF ASSEMBLY for special requirements concerning membrane roof Waterproofing Systems.
+See Accepted SBS-Modified Bituminous Membranes for RoofStar-guaranteed roof systems.
+See also Part 3 SECURING the ROOF ASSEMBLY for special requirements concerning Waterproofing Systems (membrane roofs).